Which is Better: a Soundbar vs Home Theater?

-Soundbar and home theater, without a doubt, excellent modern equipment, which can please any family with its capabilities.
+Soundbars and home theater are undoubtedly excellent modern equipment, which can please any family with their capabilities.
 But which one to choose for home use — let’s try to understand together.

 If you want to replace built-in TV speakers with external acoustics without strong requirements for theatrical sound, then a soundbar with an external subwoofer will do.
 If the absence of an immersive effect in an artificial environment is not critical for you, then take a soundbar here, too.
 Especially if the speaker wires get in the way and you don’t want to complicate the setup.